UnitedPlanet/intrexx-in-docker/README.md

     - /portal/dir/on/local/system:/opt/intrexx/org
 ```

 If this is not wanted, an additional volume can be configured, containing only the portal zip and mounted into the Intrexx container.
-In this case, the (absolute) path to mountpoint within the container must be provided as environment variable (PORTAL_ZIP_MNTPT).
+In this case, the (absolute) path to mount point within the container must be provided as environment variable (PORTAL_ZIP_MNTPT).
 The docker-compose.yml must then be adjusted as follows:

 ```yml
 # Case 2 (portal is provided from additional volume)